-- 36. Objective of the Compliance Review Phase.
-The purpose of the Compliance Review Phase is to impartially and objectively investigate allegations by Requesters that the Bank has failed to comply with its Relevant Operational Policies and has caused harm to the Requesters. - 37.
-Scope of the Compliance Review Phase.
-The Compliance Review process is factfinding in nature.
-It is not a judicial process and is not designed to establish guilt or innocence, or to adjudicate fault or apportion blame among the various parties involved.
+The purpose of the Compliance Review Phase is to impartially and objectively investigate allegations by Requesters that the Bank has failed to comply with its Relevant Operational Policies and has caused Harm to the Requesters.

+37. SCOPE OF THE COMPLIANCE REVIEW PHASE.
+The Compliance Review process is fact-finding in nature.
+It is not a judicial process and is not designed to establish guilt or innocence, or to adjudicate fault or apportion blame among the various Parties involved.
 The ICIM only has a mandate to investigate allegations of noncompliance with Relevant Operational Policies in Bank-Financed Operations.
-It does not have a mandate to investigate actions of government agencies, host governments, borrowers, or other lenders, sponsors, or investors in connection with the Bank-Financed Operation. - 38.
-Conditions for a Compliance Review Phase.
-A Request will proceed to the Compliance Review Phase if: - a. the Requesters have opted for both ICIM phases and, after their Request was declared eligible, the Consultation Phase ended without a consensus-based solution; or - b. the Requesters have opted only for the Compliance Review Phase, and their Request was declared eligible. - 39.
-Recommendation for Compliance Review and Terms of Reference (TOR): When a Request is transferred to Compliance Review, the Compliance Review Phase Coordinator, under the supervision of the ICIM Director, will prepare, within a maximum term of 21 business days, the recommendation and the TOR for the investigation, in consultation with Management and the Requesters.
+It does not have a mandate to investigate actions of governments, public entities, local authorities, Borrowers, Executing Agencies or other lenders, sponsors, or investors in connection with the Bank-Financed Operation.

+38. CONDITIONS FOR A COMPLIANCE REVIEW PHASE.
+A Request will proceed to the Compliance Review Phase if:

+- the Requesters have opted for both ICIM phases and, after their Request was declared eligible, the Consultation Phase ended without a consensus-based solution; or - the Requesters have opted only for the Compliance Review Phase, and their Request was declared eligible. - AND TERMS OF REFERENCE (TOR): When a Request is transferred to the Compliance Review Phase, the Compliance Review Phase Coordinator, under the supervision of the ICIM Director, will prepare, within a maximum term of 21 Business Days, the recommendation and the TOR for the investigation, in consultation with Management and the Requesters.
 The TOR will include, but not be limited to, the objectives of the investigation, the items to be investigated, a description of the Bank-Financed Operation, a proposed timeline and budget for the investigation, and anticipated use of consultants.
-The TOR are intended solely for the guidance of the Compliance Review Phase and to inform interested Parties of what to expect. - 40.
-Comments by Management.
-Upon completion of the TOR, the ICIM will send a copy to Management, which will have a term of up to 10 business days to make comments.
+The TOR are intended solely for the guidance of the Compliance Review Phase and to inform interested Parties of what to expect.